padok-team/terraform-google-serviceaccount/README.md

 ## User Stories for this module

+- AASRE I can deploy a single service account with no role(s) and permission(s)
 - AASRE I can deploy a single service account with role(s) only
 - AASRE I can deploy a single service account with permission(s) only
 - AASRE I can deploy a single service account with permissions role(s) or permission(s) and a key